z-institute/Never.Fight.Twice/README.md

 ## TODO
 - Show Win / Lose result after bet
 - Batch Mint NFT
+- Should be able to choose how many NFTs to mint
 - Integrate IPFS
 - Generate random pixel images when mint
 - See how opensea api can speed up to update the NFT balance after mint
 - Display which tokenId has been used and which is not
-- Add waiting for the bet result screen & win or lose
+- Add waiting for the bet result screen & win or lose (Now console.log on Win Lose event)
 - Show random 3 of the user's NFTs and random 3 of N.F.T's NFTs. (may use [react paginate](https://www.npmjs.com/package/react-paginate))
+- A button to generate a random seed for the user